k0sproject/k0s/docs/experimental-windows.md

 ## Run k0s

-**Note**: The k0s.exe supervises kubelet.exe and kube-proxy.exe.
+**Note**: k0s supervises `kubelet.exe` and `kube-proxy.exe`.

-During the first run, the calico install script is created as `C:\bootstrap.ps1`.
-This bootstrap script downloads the calico binaries, builds pause container and sets up vSwitch settings.
+During the first run, the Calico install script is created as `C:\bootstrap.ps1`.
+This bootstrap script downloads the Calico binaries, builds pause container and sets up vSwitch settings.

-Install Mirantis Container Runtime on the Windows node(s), as it is required for the initial Calico set up).
+Install Mirantis Container Runtime on the Windows node(s), as it is required for the initial Calico set up.

 ```shell
 k0s worker --cri-socket=remote:npipe:////./pipe/containerd-containerd <token>
 ```

-You must initiate the Cluster control with the correct config.
+You must initiate the cluster control with the correct config.

 ## Configuration